ZHaskell/docs/Z-IO/Filesystem.md

     writeOutput :: HasCallStack => o -> Ptr Word8 -> Int -> IO ()
 ```

-`readInput` and `writeOutput` works on pointers, which is not very convenient for directly usage.
-Open a `BufferedInput` or `BufferedOutput` to get auto managed buffered I/O:
+`readInput` and `writeOutput` work on pointers, which is not very convenient for direct usage.
+Open a `BufferedInput` or `BufferedOutput` to get auto-managed buffered I/O:

 ```haskell
 newBufferedInput :: Input i => i -> IO BufferedInput
 newBufferedOutput :: Output o => o -> IO BufferedOutput
 ```

-There's a set of functions working on `BufferedInput/BufferedOutput` in `Z.IO.Buffered`, for example to implement a word counter for files:
+There's a set of functions working on `BufferedInput/BufferedOutput` in `Z.IO.Buffered`, for example, to implement a word counter for files:

 ```haskell
 import           Z.IO